In Afghanistan, why are some women permitted to work while others are not? - NewsBreak

 What remains of the American University of Afghanistan?

 One year ago this month, the Taliban seized control of Afghanistan.
-Many people fled into exile and so did the university.
-NPR's Steve Inskeep talks to Ian Bickford, the school's president.
-A MARTINEZ, HOST:.
-One year ago this month, the Taliban seized control of Afghanistan.
-Many people fled into exile,...
+Many people fled into exile, and so did an entire university.
+The American University of Afghanistan was a U.S.-backed institution.
+Our colleague Steve Inskeep reports on its fate.
+STEVE INSKEEP, HOST:.
+We drove past the campus in Kabul but...

 Exclusive: An Informer Told the FBI What Docs Trump Was Hiding, and Where